Package insert / prescribing information

 How should I take Dalfampridine extended-release tablets?

-- Take Dalfampridine extended-release tablets exactly as your doctor tells you to take it.
+• Take Dalfampridine extended-release tablets exactly as your doctor tells you to take them.
 Do not change your dose of Dalfampridine extended-release tablets.

-- Take one Dalfampridine extended-release tablets 2 times each day about 12 hours apart.
-Do not take more than 2 tablets of Dalfampridine extended-release tablets in a 24-hour period.
+• Take one Dalfampridine extended-release tablet 2 times each day about 12 hours apart.
+Do not take more than 2 Dalfampridine extended-release tablets in a 24-hour period.

-- Dalfampridine extended-release tablet is released slowly over time.
+• Dalfampridine is released slowly over time.
 If the tablet is broken, the medicine may be released too fast.
 This can raise your chance of having a seizure.

-- If you take too much Dalfampridine extended-release tablet, call your doctor or go to the nearest hospital emergency room right away.
+• If you take too many Dalfampridine extended-release tablets, call your doctor or go to the nearest hospital emergency room right away.

 What are the possible side effects of Dalfampridine extended-release tablets?